 Criminal Charges and the Impact on Your Employment

 There are many jobs in our community that require employees to maintain a licence, registration or check.
 Nurses, security guards, teachers, migration agents, doctors, psychologists and lawyers.
+Most jobs are directly or indirectly affected by the impact of criminal charges on employment.
 Additionally, if you want to own a gun for your shooting hobby or for use on a farm, you must maintain a firearms licence.

 Being in contact with police can have dire consequences on your ability to hold each of these licences, registrations and checks.
 If you are considering making an application and you have a criminal record, it is vital that you obtain legal advice before making any submissions.
 If you have received a negative notice or notice of suspension, you should also obtain legal advice before responding.
-We have helped clients make successful applications at all stages.
+We have helped clients make successful applications at all stages, to reduce the impact of criminal charges to their right to earn a living.

 This is an area of work we are passionate about; it is our strong belief that in most cases a criminal record should not prevent a person from pursuing their career of choice.
 Laws are in place to ensure the safety of our community through screening people who want to work in positions of care or power.
 It is important to ensure that these laws are applied fairly and objectively so as not to unnecessarily prevent people from working and engaging with others.